ucb-bar/maveric-bringup/notes.md

 | fpga_gpio\[2\]            | LA_25_P       | G27     | 82.45                         | 15            | to header + LED |
 | fpga_gpio\[3\]            | LA_25_N       | G28     | 82.46                         | 15            | to header + LED |

-#### Questions

-- What is the deal with clocking?
-The FPGA will drive a LVCMOS12 IO standard, so the output impedance should be quite low.
-And we're driving into a high Z load on the chip side.
-Can we just elide termination even on the SMA jumpers?

 #### Extra Things to Buy

 - Olimex JTAG debugger